Soy Sauce

 2) Smell wrapping action

-To tell the truth, this was the starting point of modern soy sauce (Koikuchi).
+To tell the truth, this was the starting point of the modern Koikuchi.

-For this reason, it was invented in the 17th century in Edo where people consumed a quantity of fish every day.
+In addition, for this very reason, a new type of Koikuchi was invented in Edo where people consumed a quantity of fish every day, including Sashimi.

 2. with Senbei

-In addition, the aroma caused by this reaction makes grilled rice balls (Yaki-onigiri) or roasted corn (Yaki-tomorokoishi) more appetising.
+Furthermore, it causes the aroma which makes grilled rice balls (Yaki-onigiri) or roasted corn (Yaki-tomorokoishi) more appetising.

 3. with Noodles